SnootyMonkey/coming-soon/README.md

 **coming-soon** is a simple Clojure/ClojureScript/Redis powered "landing page" application that takes just a few minutes to setup on [Heroku](http://heroku.com/).
 With coming-soon you can quickly put up a page to publicize your new idea and collect email addresses of people who want to be notified when you are ready to launch.

+You can see a (live demo)[http://coming-soon-demo.heroku.com/] of coming-soon, or the screenshot below to get a sense of what it does.

 ![Silver Bullet Example](http://coming-soon-resources.s3.amazonaws.com/coming-soon-example.png)

 (Here is the coming-soon [configuration file](https://github.com/SnootyMonkey/coming-soon/blob/master/examples/silver_bullet/config.edn) for the Silver Bullet example above.)